popov895/pminhibition/README.md

 # Power Management Inhibition

 This KDE Plasma 5 applet let you see information about power management inhibition.
+Available in the [KDE Store](https://store.kde.org/p/1426768).

 ![Screenshot](screenshot.png)